Curvy ‘Sports Illustrated’ Model Myla Dalbesio Sizzles In Nude Bikini As She Sways In Hot New Video

 Dalbesio shot her 2020 spread at the Brush Creek Ranch in Saratoga, Wyoming, as the geotag she included with the post indicated.
 Dalbesio is part of the first group of models to shoot for next year’s issue, along with Vita Sidorkina, Marquita Pring, Danielle Herrington, Emily DiDonato, and Kim Riekenberg.

-Since going live, the video — which Sports Illustrated Swimsuit shared with its 2.1 million Instagram followers — has been viewed more than 20,700 times, garnering over 4,500 likes within about two hours of being up, as of the time of this writing.
-The same time period also brought in upwards of 60 comments to the post.
+Since going live, the video — which Sports Illustrated: Swimsuit shared with its 2.1 million Instagram followers — has been viewed more than 20,700 times, garnering over 4,500 likes within about two hours of being up.
+The same time period also brought in upward of 60 comments to the post.
 Users of the social media app who are fans of the magazine took to the comments section to praise Dalbesio’s beauty and grace.

 “God she’s so cool,” one user chimed in.